tjfeely/EDDT/README.md

    MSFT    2020-04-29   0.0448

 💬 Notes
-EPS Consensus values are not available via WRDS.
-In this project, we simulate them as 95% of actual EPS unless you manually import real consensus estimates.
+EPS Consensus values are not available via WRDS and I did not have access to an Earnings API.
+In this project, we simulate them as 95% of actual EPS unless you manually import real consensus estimates or change the dummy value in the code.